Vector35/binaryninja-api/README.md

 ## Related Repositories

-In addition to this main API repository being open source Vector35 also has open sourced Architecture, BinaryView and Debugger plugins open source as well:
+In addition to this main API repository being open source Vector35 also has open sourced Architecture, BinaryView, DebugInfo and Debugger plugins open source as well:

 ### Architectures